SanderMertens/flecs/docs/Queries.md

 Component[self|all|subset] (self|superset)
 ```

 **NOTE**: cached queries currently do not support implicit substitution on predicates and objects.
-Implicit `IsA` substitution on subjects needs to be enabled explicitly, by specifying `subset` or `self|subset` as the subject.
+Implicit `IsA` substitution on sources needs to be enabled explicitly, by specifying `subset` or `self|subset` as the subject.

 This behavior may change in future versions, as more efficient methods become available to find the set of `IsA` subsets or supersets for an entity.